-All of our schools offer the regular half-day Kindergarten program.
-Several of our schools also offer full-day programs.
-Some offer full-day programs on alternating days, where students attend every other day.
-This program offers the same number of hours as the regular half-day program.
-Other schools offer the full-day, every-day option, where students attend school every day for the full day.
-Please note, however, that since Alberta Education funds only the regular program, families must pay extra for the full-day, every-day option.
+All of our schools offer the regular half-day Kindergarten program as well as full-day programs.
+Please note, however, that since Alberta Education funds only the regular program, families must pay extra for the full-day option.
 Full-day programs are offered pending sufficient registrations.

 What parents need to know about Kindergarten

-Children must be five years of age by the last day of February in the year they wish to register for Kindergarten (birth certificate required at registration).
+Children must be five years of age by the last day of December in their Kindergarten year (birth certificate required at registration).